oddballteam/hiring-challenges/qa-engineer/wikipedia-e2e/README.md

     - Write the automated tests using your chosen framework.
     - Focus on writing clean, well-structured, and maintainable code.
-    - Use appropriate selectors to locate web elements.
-Prioritize robust selectors (e.g., using a combination of attributes, avoiding fragile CSS selectors) to minimize test flakiness.
+    - Use appropriate selectors to locate web elements, minimizing flakiness and fragility.
     - Implement proper waiting mechanisms to handle asynchronous operations and dynamic content.
     - Include comments in your code to explain the purpose of each test and the logic behind your implementation.